MA in Medical Sciences: Benefits

 - Personal attention from faculty to maximize success in their classes

-- Advising services from the Loyola Pre-Health Professions Office which places nearly 75% of its applicants in medical school programs.
-A MAMS advisor will work closely with students to optimize their application packages.
+- Advising services from the Loyola Pre-Health Professions program in addition to a dedicated MAMS advisor who will work closely with students to optimize their application packages.

 - BIOL 401.
 Medical Literature and Ethics (3 credit hours)